zavoloklom/docker-compose-linter/docs/rules/no-build-and-image-rule.md

 source if the image isn't found in the registry or platform cache.

 Using both directives for the same service can lead to ambiguity and unexpected behavior during the build and deployment process.
-Therefore, this rule enforces that each service should only use one of these directives.
+Therefore, this rule enforces that each service should only use one of these directives unless `checkPullPolicy` allows both.

 ## Version